 - Telehealth services can be offered to new and established patients.

-- Telehealth services can be offered by a range of providers, including doctors, nurse practitioners, clinical psychologists, and licensed clinical social workers.
+- Telehealth services can be offered by a range of providers, including doctors, nurse practitioners, clinical psychologists, licensed clinical social workers, physical therapists, occupational therapists, and speech language pathologists.

 - Telehealth services will be covered in all locations across the country, including patients’ homes.